According to the latest State of Nature report (2019), the abundance and distribution of UK species have been steadily declining since 1970.

 However, available funding and resources constrain the ability to conserve nature.
 While public funding for conservation projects is in the hundreds of millions, it's also experiencing a rather sharp decline.

-To that end, spending more time out in the countryside and embracing the best of British nature is essential.
+To that end, it is essential to spend more time in the countryside and embrace the best of British nature.

 Nature Tips For the UK Countryside

-This next section provides tips on the best ways to go nature spotting in harmony with the UK's countryside, without creating a disturbance or affecting the habitat.
+This next section provides tips on the best ways to go nature spotting in harmony with the UK's countryside without disturbing or affecting the habitat.

 Visit a national park or nature reserve.